Live Update

 • Using “properties” you can define configurable application properties and set their default value.

-Before adding a schema for an applicaiton, the developer or product management team need to reach a decision about several aspects:
+Before adding a schema and segments for an applicaiton, the developer or product management team need to reach a decision about several aspects:

 • The set of features to utilize Live Update for as well as their default state